 So, use discounts carefully, because overuse can lessen their impact.

 Before offering discounts though, be sure you're setting prices that you know are reasonable, fair, and still help you win a profit.

 When you find a balance, you can comfortably offer discounts that entice customers, but also keep them come back when they realise they're on to a winner with a job well done!

 9. Teach your customers something new.

-Teaching your customers something new and important, like offering safety advice or explaining energy-saving measures, helps build customers' confidence in your expertise.
-That's why we offer dozens of free e-books, checklists, templates and more on our Resources page!
+Teaching your customers something new and important, like offering safety advice or explaining energy-saving measures, helps to build customers' confidence in your expertise.

 10. Give away promotional items.